Finding the best HOB filter can be tough, especially for some beginners that may not understand what HOB stands for.

 Step 1.
 Unplug the filter and remove it from the back of your aquarium.

 Step 2.
-Remove lid and take out the filter basket, that contains your filter media.
-This will typically be a sponge, carbon bag, and some form of biological media (beads).
+Remove lid and take out the filter basket or cartridges that contain your filter media.
+This will typically be a sponge, carbon bag (charcoal), and some form of biological media (beads).

 Step 3.
-Clean your beads and sponge in some of your old aquarium water placed in a bucket.
-If you do this during a water change it simplifies things.
+Clean your beads and sponge in some of your old aquarium water placed in a bucket if you do this during a water change, and it simplifies things.

 Do not use tap water to clean the sponge/beads as it will kill off any beneficial bacteria that have built up in your media.